How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 a.
 Non-working spouse

-Housewives and househusbands managing their household full-time and are married to a Pag-IBIG member who consents to their HDMF membership.
+Housewives and househusbands who manage their household full-time and are married to a Pag-IBIG member who consents to their HDMF membership.

 b.
 Former Pag-IBIG members